sdelpercio/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website will use hard-coded units of measurement, while a fully responsive website will use responsive units.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first development is when you design a website around the mobile dimensions first, then expand that design to incorporate tablet and desktop dimensions.
+Desktop first is the opposite of mobile first development.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Setting font-size: 62.5% in the html tag will automatically convert any users’ browser font-size to base ten.
+This let’s us easily make responsive font sizes using rem.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is like having another user that copies your much more efficient css syntax back into basic syntax for any browser to read.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept in preprocessing is using the nesting rules.
+It makes keeping track of css elements much easier.
+The preprocessing concept that gives me trouble is parametric mixins because I often forget which order of parameters I set.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.